Obama, Democrats vow to act on voter rights after ruling

 The current version of the law was enacted with overwhelming bipartisan support in Congress in 2006 and signed by Republican President George W. Bush.

-House Democratic leader Nancy Pelosi denounced the Supreme Court ruling as "a step backward on civil rights," but said Congress should take it "as a cue" to take additional action itself, as it did in 2006, to bolster the law.
+House Democratic Leader Nancy Pelosi denounced the Supreme Court ruling as "a step backward on civil rights," but said Congress should take it "as a cue" to take additional action itself, like it did in 2006, to bolster the law.

-"It is our responsibility to do everything in our power to remove obstacles to voting, to ensure every citizen has the right to vote and every vote is counted as cast," she said.
+"It is our responsibility to do everything in our power to remove obstacles to voting, to ensure every citizen has the right to vote and every vote is counted as cast," Pelosi said.

-(Additional reporting by Lawrence Hurley; Editing by Howard Goller, David Storey and Mohammad Zargham)
+(Additional reporting by Lawrence Hurley; Editing by Howard Goller and David Storey)